kyle-fredrickson/cse-210/README.txt

 Running the Program

-The main file of interest is Comm.hs, which implements the WHILE language with arrays, It can be compiled by running 'make' in the top level directory, and creates a binary called 'while' in the same directory.
+The main file of interest is Comm.hs, which implements the WHILE language with arrays, It can be compiled by running 'make' in the top level directory, and creates a binary called 'while-ss' in the same directory.
-It can be run with the command 'make run', which will compile the executable if necessary and run it with './while'.
+It can be run with the command 'make run', which will compile the executable if necessary and run it with './while-ss'.

 Testing